Davids929/gluon-ocr/scripts/deploy/cpp_infer/readme.md

 # C++ inference demo
-This is a demo application which illustrates how to use existing GluonCV models in c++ environments given exported JSON and PARAMS files.
+This is a demo application which illustrates how to use existing Gluon-OCR models in c++ environments given exported JSON and PARAMS files.
-Please checkout export for instructions of how to export pre-trained models.

 ## Build from source
 We will go through with cpu versions, gpu versions of mxnet are similar but requires USE_CUDA=1 and USE_CUDNN=1 (optional).
 See MXNet website if interested.